eosnewmedia/JSON-API-Common/docs/07-factories.md

 }
 ```

-## Factory Aware Traits

-There are factory aware traits for all available factories which offers setters for you custom factories and getters
-(protected) which provide fallback to the default factories.

 ## Resource Factory Registry

 If you need to create custom resource objects for different resource types you can use